Fusion1013/AvasarVault/Major Locations/Elisus/Saxum Sovereignty/Cities/Gulstad, City of Gold.md

 # History
 Gulstad was [[1181 APC - Gulstad Founding|founded in 1181 APC]].
 It was the first city within Saxum and later became the official capital of the nation.
 It was founded as the first safe haven for practitioners of magic that were seeking to escape the [[Turochan Kingdom Overview|Turochan Kingdom]].
 # Landmarks
-## The Myriad
+## The Tower
-The Myriad refers to the large, central spire that stretches above and below the city.
+The Tower refers to the large, central spire that stretches above and below the city.
 It forms the main parts of the city.
-### Hidden City
+### Underground City
-The Myriad does not just tower above the surrounding landscape.
+The Tower does not just tower above the surrounding landscape.
 The spire extends even further down below ground.
 Stretching into subterranean tunnels that form a vast underground network.
 This lower district is where most common folk in the city live.
 This lower part of the city is known as the [[Gulstad, City of Gold#The Twilight District|Twilight District]].
-### Crystal Chamber
-At the top of the spire is a small-ish circular chamber.
-It is brightly lit at all times due to the window in the ceiling, exposing the chamber to the light of the crystal hovering above.
-Three pillars hold up the roof of this chamber, all marked with different colored glowing glyphs.
-The middle of the chamber rises slightly, with a few steps leading up to the tall pedestal placed in the middle of the room.

-Hovering a few centimeters above the pedestal is an identical, but smaller, crystal to the massive one hovering above the tower.
-The pedestal symbolizes The Myriad, and manipulating the small crystal will mirror the effects on the larger one.
-A large machine has been constructed around the small crystal in order to protect it.
-Four thick pillars hold up spinning metal discs that generate a sort of force field around the crystal.
-There is a small interface at the base of one of the pillars, with a number of levers and buttons.
-These controls are used to activate [[Gulstad, City of Gold#The Everstar|The Everstar]].
 ## The Twilight District
 *"Welcome to the playground"*